 Here your PC needs a graphic card to send the signal to your monitor.
 You can buy a GPU for your PC on Amazon.
 Make sure the GPU must be compatible with your motherboard.

 Plug the cable on the GPU port rather than the motherboard

-You have a graphics card on your PC, but the monitor is not working.
+You have a graphics card on your PC, and the monitor is not working.
 In this case, you need to look at the path of the cable.

-Just check once whether you plug the cable from the motherboard to the monitor or GPU to monitor.
+Just check once whether you plug the cable from the motherboard to the monitor or GPU into the monitor.